CommonGateway/CoreBundle/docs/features/ImportExport.md

 Ensure you replace {id} with the actual ID of the Mapping object you want to use.

 ### Export a single object
-The gateway is also able to export single objects to downloadable formats, being PDF, docx and html.
+The gateway is also able to export single objects to downloadable formats: PDF, docx and html.
 However, to be able to do this we need to do a bit of configuration:

 First, we should make a template that contains a html/twig template to render the object in the desired format.
-This can be done in the Admin-UI under the tab ‘Templates’ (and click on add template).
+This can be done in the Gateway UI under the tab ‘Templates’ (and click on add template).
 Also, a simple example can be found below:

 ```json
 {